Why You Should Dust Off Your Old Camera

 Hidden Gems in Your Camera Bag

-Last week I did not have any new gear to review and decided to take my 11-year-old Fujifilm X-Pro1 out for a walk on a somewhat dreary spring day.
+Last week, I did not have any new gear to review, so I decided to take my 11-year-old Fujifilm X-Pro1 out for a walk on a somewhat dreary spring day.

 While I traditionally would use this camera with an equally old XF 35mm f/1.4 R, I decided to see if I could ignite a spark and new life into this old camera by using my newest lens, the XF 33mm f/1.4 R LM WR instead.

-I am sure you have a lens or camera which hasn’t seen the light of day in a while.
+I am sure you have a lens or camera that hasn’t been used in a while.
 Dig it out, dust it off, and take it for a spin.

 Barista at Gigi Blin Market Cafe in Vancouver